 Price of air conditioners vs heat pumps

 A complete heat pump system will consist of an outdoor unit and an indoor unit.
 With an air conditioner, you’ll need an outdoor unit, an indoor unit, and a furnace.
 However, heat pumps are generally more expensive than air conditioners because of their specialized design and additional components.
 Another item to consider is incentives and promotions.
 Because heat pumps are more efficient, they qualify for better rebates.
-A professional from Sheldon's Heating & Air Conditioning can help you with a quote for both system types and find you the best possible deal.
+A professional from Sheldon's Heating, Air Conditioning & Plumbing can help you with a quote for both system types and find you the best possible deal.

 Energy efficiency and cost of operation